ory/sdk/clients/kratos/php/docs/Api/AdminApi.md

 List Identities

 Lists all identities.
 Does not support search at the moment.
-Learn how identities work in [ORY Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example